The below list details all my items for the bike nerdy or adventure needy amongst you.

 - assorted cable-ties

 - some grease

-- Old tooth-brushes as I go to scrub dirt from chain (will use the petrol from my stove's fuel bottle to keep transmission clean)
+- Old tooth-brushes as I go to scrub dirt from chain (the petrol from my stove's fuel bottle helped to keep transmission clean)

 - Gaffer tape

 - Bath Towel - MSR Packtowl UltraLite XL

 - Shower Gel